-Over the next eight years in Wolston Park, Rhonda was brutally raped, sexually assaulted, tortured, isolated and subjected to humiliation, usually at the hands of male nurses and guards.
+Over the next eight years in Wolston Park, Rhonda was brutally raped, sexually assaulted, tortured, subject to forced cannibalism, isolated and subjected to humiliation, usually at the hands of male nurses and guards.

 "(The guards) used to play games with you.
 Two would hold me down on the floor and the third would ask me questions we couldn't answer as none of us went to school," Rhonda said.